Imps*

-Imps* is an American comedy film filmed in 1983, but not released until 2009.
+Imps* is an American comedy film filmed in 1983 and released in 2009.
 It stars an ensemble cast and is divided into several segments.
 IMPS is an acronym for "Immoral Minority Picture Show".

 Plot

 The film consists of numerous sketches and parodies.
 Some of them are a competition of pencil sharpening held in Indiana, a music video from the Marquessa de Sade, and a horror heroine.